 The Android port of Transport Tycoon is a faithful remake of the PC game originally released in 1994.
 It all starts in the 1930s with a couple old steam engines and a dream.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a game that suggest you might be a redneck if you like shooting aliens, a new entry in the sports manager genre, a shifted take on the jumping platformer, and a game about keeping balls in the air.
+Today we've got an interesting real-time strategy game, an adorable octogenarian shooter, a classic pen-and-paper RPG, and a minimalist platformer.

 Gravity Guy for Android has been downloaded over five million times, so there's a chance many of you are already familiar with it.
 This is a popular title, and with its unique gravity-shifting platforming, four-player multiplayer, and crisp visuals, it's understandable.
 Now Miniclip has released the sequel into the Play Store, which picks up right after the end of the first title.

 We're a week into the second Humble Mobile Bundle, and as to be expected, additional games have been added.
 The three new titles are Karateka Classic, QWOP, and God of Blades.
 Anyone who has already purchased the bundle will get the titles included without any extra effort.
 Those of you who haven't yet jumped in just have to pay over the average (which is currently under five dollars) to get your hands on all nine titles.